A training program that empowers employees to take meaningful action

 Inside the program

-Allyship at Work helps employees recognize their privilege and positional power and learn what specific actions they can take to show up as allies.
-Through individual explorations and group discussions, participants develop a shared understanding of allyship and prepare to take action in ways that center impact—and avoid pitfalls like performative allyship or the savior mentality.Explore the program
+Allyship at Work teaches employees to recognize their privilege and power to create change, and introduces them to more than 50 research-backed steps they can take to show up as allies.
+Individual activities, real-life stories, group discussions, and videos help participants develop a shared understanding of allyship and prepare to take action in ways that center impact—and avoid pitfalls like performative allyship or the savior mentality.Download the program materials

 What is Allyship?